winnarzteem/Kerby-S.O.P.H.I.A._SCDFXIBM/LONGDESCRIPTION.md

 Under the Kitchen Activity scategory, we will be observing and measuring Kitchen Activity through a Motion Sensor IoT.
 This is relevant because it help prevent fires related disasters in the household kitchen.
 The motion activity is to be used in tandem with the Gas usage data.

 If the gas is being utilized for 'x' amount of time and the motion sensor did not sense any movement in 'y' amount of time since the start of the gas usage, then an alarm will be triggered via IBM Watson Studio.
-This alarm will be sent to the chatbot via IBM Watson Assistant to alert the homeowner.
+This alarm will be sent to the chatbot via IBM Watson Assistant to alert the user.

 #### User Responses via Chatbot

+The envisioned end product of S.O.P.H.I.A.'s chatbot would be one that is able to dive into a deep conversation with the user and entertain them.
+Instead of an interrogative chatbot that would seem cold and will not elicit any useful responses from the user.

+Through daily conversations with the user, the user might have instances where they mentioned about incidents that happened within their household or their general mood.
+The chatbot then serves as a platform to obtain vital information for early intervention.

+Otherwise, without a chatbot, the user (an elderly) might have not mentioned their ailments, injuries or incidents to anyone.
+They might view such occurences as minor but it may come to a point where a build up such incidents will lead to an eventual high-risk incident of which it might be too late to recover from.

 ## Understanding and Acting (Data Consolidation and Cognitive Layer)